Biography

 - Algorithm Design

-- Joint work with Marco Carmosino and Tim Jackman
+- Joint work with Marco Carmosino and Tim Jackman.

 - Description: we say an extension g of a total Boolean function f with m extra